How do I know if facial plastic surgery is right for me?

 Cosmetic surgery reshapes normal structures of the body in order to improve your appearance.
-Reconstructive surgery is performed on structures of the body that are abnormal, caused by congenital defects, developmental abnormalities, trauma, infection, tumors or disease.
-It is generally performed to improve function, but may also be done to approximate a normal appearance.
+Reconstructive surgery is performed on structures of the body that are abnormal, caused by congenital defects, developmental abnormalities, trauma or infection.
+It is also important to reconstruct facial structures after skin cancer resections.
+Reconstructive surgery is generally performed to improve function, and ideally to approximate a normal appearance.

 I’d like a fresher look but don’t want to have surgery.
 Are there other options?

 The answer is yes!
 There are a variety of non-surgical options that Dr. Perkins offers at his practice.
 There are multiple lasers, chemical peels and radiofrequency treatments for patients who want to improve wrinkles, acne scars, discoloration and skin texture.
 These resurfacing procedures can produce dramatic results and quick healing.
 Additionally, we offer treatments that can help with skin tightening before a full surgical lift is needed.
 We offer a wide range of injectable treatments including a variety of neurotoxins and filler.
 We also operate a medical skincare spa onsite (Spa 170 West) with a menu of the latest non-surgical skincare treatments and products that offer little to no downtime.

 What are you doing to keep patients safe from Covid-19?

 Our highest priority is the safety and health of our patients, physicians and staff members.